 Linen and cotton: Everything is comparative

-How to distinguish linen from cotton?
+How to distinguish linen canvas from cotton canvas?

 Cotton fabrics are matte, soft, and warm while linen fabrics are luster, smooth, and thicker.
 Linen looks and feels like cotton but it is still a bit harder and thicker (though not always).